The role of procurement in third-party risk management

 Joost van Beijsterveld

-In todays complex business environment, the role of procurement in managing third-party risk is getting more and more important.
-This blog post examines how procurement teams can effectively manage these risks in light of the evolving threat landscape and emerging regulations.
+The role of procurement in managing third-party risk is getting more and more important.
+In this blog, you’ll discover how procurement teams can effectively manage these risks.

 The oversight and management of third-party risks is crucial from an organisations’ perspective for several reasons: